MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/udecxwdfdevice/nf-udecxwdfdevice-udecxwdfdeviceneedsreset.md

 ### -param UdeWdfDevice [In]

-A handle to a framework device object that represents the a USB device.
+A handle to a framework device object that represents a USB device.
 The client driver initialized this object in the previous call to [**UdecxWdfDeviceAddUsbDeviceEmulation**](../udecxwdfdevice/nf-udecxwdfdevice-udecxwdfdeviceaddusbdeviceemulation.md).

 ### -param ResetType [In]